What's next as House committees launch impeachment probes

 Democratic leaders have instructed committees to move quickly — and not to lose momentum — after revelations that Trump asked Ukrainian President Volodymyr Zelenskiy to investigate his potential 2020 Democratic challenger, Joe Biden, and his family.
 The action is beginning even though lawmakers left town Friday for a two-week recess.

-The chairman of the House Intelligence Committee, Rep. Adam Schiff, D-Calif., said Friday that his committee is moving "expeditiously" on hearings and subpoenas.
-That committee, as well as the House Oversight and Reform Committee and the House Foreign Affairs Committee, have scheduled depositions starting this upcoming week for State Department officials linked to Trump's dealings with Ukraine.
+The chairman of the House Intelligence Committee, Rep. Adam Schiff, D-Calif., says his committee is moving "expeditiously" on hearings and subpoenas.
+That committee, as well as the House Oversight and Reform Committee and the House Foreign Affairs Committee, have scheduled depositions starting this week for State Department officials linked to Trump's dealings with Ukraine.

 A look at next steps as Democrats march toward an impeachment vote: